BlaqueDevs/se-assignment-day-5-technical-writing-and-review-boldPhoenix0/README.md

 Incorporate a Real-World Example: Provide a brief example or scenario that illustrates how the product can be used, making its purpose and benefits more tangible.

 Keep It Brief: Limit the introduction to a few sentences or a short paragraph.
-Aim for clarity and brevity to quickly capture the reader’s attention
+Aim for clarity and brevity to quickly capture the reader’s attention.